duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-database-first.md

 ## 3. Reverse Engineer Model

-We?re going to make use of Entity Framework Designer, which is included as part of Visual Studio, to create our model.
+We're going to make use of Entity Framework Designer, which is included as part of Visual Studio, to create our model.

 -   **Project -&gt; Add New Item?**
 -   Select **Data** from the left menu and then **ADO.NET Entity Data Model**